 For more information, the Construction Materials Recycling Association offers specialized sites for concrete, drywall, and shingles.
 New recycling enterprises are emerging at a fast pace, so it is worth checking them out.

 We don't want to leave the impression that the only value of construction material recycling is reduction of volume in the landfill.
-We should emphasize that the very best policy would be to reduce energy use, greenhouse gas emissions, and our carbon footprint in general through not manufacturing, transporting, demolishing, re-transporting to a recycling location, and finally recycling itself.
+We should emphasize that the very best policy would be to reduce energy use, greenhouse gas emissions, and our carbon footprint in general through not manufacturing or transporting unnecessary items, refusing to demolish what can be renovated or adaptively reused, and then recycling what cannot possibly be reused.

-So even though we're on a page that advocates for construction material recycling, prevention of waste generation is a very important strategy also.
+So even though we're on a page that advocates for construction material recycling, preventing waste generation is perhaps an even more important strategy.
 Surely waste reduction isn't such a radical concept.